 All monoclonal antibodies have names that include 'mab' at the end of their generic name, for example:

 - pertuzumab (Perjeta)

 - bevacizumab (Avastin)

 - rituximab (Mabthera)

-We haven't listed them all here but you can find more information about these and other individual monoclonal antibody treatments in the cancer drug section and in the treatment sections for each type of cancer.
+We haven't listed them all here but you can find more information about these and other monoclonal antibody treatments in our list of cancer drugs.

 All treatments have side effects.
-Some side effects depend on the type of cell the MAB is targeting.
-They may also depend on whether the MAB has a drug or radioactive substance attached to it.
+These can vary depending on the type of MAB you have.
+They also depend on whether the MAB has a drug or radioactive substance attached to it.

-The most common side effect of all monoclonal antibodies is an allergic reaction to the drug.
-This reaction is most likely to happen when you first have the treatment.
+A common side effect of some monoclonal antibody treatment is an allergic reaction to the drug.
+This reaction is most likely to happen during treatment and when you first have the treatment.

 An allergic reaction can include these symptoms, though you may not have all of them:

 - flushes and faintness